Canyon Climber

-Canyon Climber is a video game designed by Steve Bjork and James Garon for the TRS-80 Color Computer and published by Tandy Corporation in 1982.
-Ports to other home computers were published by Datasoft.
-Canyon Climber is a three-screen platform game with an American Southwest theme.
-Two of the screens are direct analogs of those in Donkey Kong.
+Canyon Climber is a fixed-screen platform game designed by Steve Bjork and James Garon for the TRS-80 Color Computer and published by Tandy Corporation in 1982.
+Ports to the Atari 8-bit computers by Tim Ferris and Apple II by Brian Mountford were published by Datasoft.
+NEC released a version for the PC-6001.
+The three levels in Canyon Climber have American Southwest themes; two are direct analogs of levels in Donkey Kong.
+The Datasoft box art is by Scott Ross.

-The game was ported to the Atari 8-bit family by Tim Ferris, the Apple II by Brian Mountford, and PC-6001.
-The box art is by Scott Ross.

 Gameplay

 Canyon Climber consists of three non-scrolling screens that are endlessly cycled through.
 In the first, similar to the rivet screen from Donkey Kong, the goal is to place explosive charges on both ends of each of four bridges, using ladders to climb between them, then trigger a detonator.
 Goats pursue the player and can be jumped over.
 The second screen resembles Donkey Kong's opening level, with angled platforms and connecting ladders.
 Native Americans ("Indians" in the manual) on each platform shoot arrows which can be jumped or avoided.
 The goal is to reach the top.
 The objective of the third screen is to climb to the top while avoiding bricks dropped by birds.

 The soundtrack of the first screen is a musical adaptation of the Prelude section from Prelude and Fugue in C minor, BWV 847.